 Frenum restriction occurs in about 4% of children, it is also known as a tongue-tie or lip-tie.
 This restricts the child's tongue and/or lips from movement due to excessive webbing.
-The effects can be moderate inconveniences such as limited tongue mobility, or more severe, such as the inability to nurse during infancy, or significant speech impairments as they mature.
+The effects can be moderate inconveniences such as limited tongue mobility, or more severe, such as the inability to nurse during infancy.

 A laser frenectomy may be recommended for infants